 PiGate administrators, who are properly licensed amateur radio operators, are able to manage these actions, and more, through the web interface:

 The rest of the PiGate is the software that is loaded onto the Raspberry Pi computer.
 That software, managed through the web interface, does the work of collecting and sending email through your existing HF or VHF radio.

 The PiGate management software attempts to restrict potential users from gaining access to areas of the system where they can inadvertantly change various settings that could cause the e-mail gateway to cease functioning.
 Therefore, only one user can be the administrative user for a PiGate system and have access to all the web pages.
-All other users are directed to the e-mail application login page and can only send emergency e-mail.
+All other users are directed to the e-mail composition page and can only send emergency e-mail.